ManinVx20/football_prediction/README.md

 These guides are for Ubuntu-based systems.

-To install Scrapy on Ubuntu-based systems, you need to install these dependencies:
+To install Scrapy, you need to install these dependencies:

 ```bash
 sudo apt-get install python3 python3-dev python3-pip libxml2-dev libxslt1-dev zlib1g-dev libffi-dev libssl-dev